-Wallace "Wally" Triplett III (PE 1949)
+Wallace "Wally" Triplett III (BS H&HD 1949)

 Wally Triplett established a football legacy as he became the first Negro to start and the first to earn a varsity letter on the Nittany Lion varsity football team in 1946.
 Triplett was born on April 18, 1926, in La Mott, Pa.
 A three-sport athlete at Cheltenham High School, it was on the football field where he earned a spot on Penn State's roster.
 While his freshman year was nothing to brag about, by stepping on the field against Michigan State (November 17, 1945) for that first snap, Triplett became the first Negro to ever start for the Nittany Lions.
-When Triplett arrived back on campus in 1946, he found that the team was scheduled to play against the

-University of Miami (FL), a segregated school.
+When Triplett arrived back on campus in 1946, he found that the team was scheduled to play against the University of Miami (FL), a segregated school.
 At that time, schools like Miami would not allow Negro athletes to play with white athletes.
 It was also common for schools to bow to discrimination and leave their Negro players at home.
-A meeting was set up by the players to discuss and vote on this issue.
-In a team vote, Penn State decided to cancel the game and in doing so established a new precedent.
+The team had two Negro players at the time, Triplett and Dennie Hoggard.
+A meeting was set up by the team to discuss and vote on this issue.
+In a players vote, Penn State decided to cancel the game and in doing so established a new precedent.